-Well, even with that crazy amount of available fonts, rest assured that there is a best choice — and you can find it.
+Well, even with that crazy amount of available fonts, rest assured that there is the best choice — and you can find it.
 The thing is, the best font for a business logo really depends on the type of business.
 So what works for one brand won’t always work for another.

 Don’t give up just yet, though.
 Let’s take a look at six key steps that will help you to narrow down your search and choose the best font for your business logo design.

 Step One: Know The Brand Personality

 Like any aspect of branding, it’s vital to make sure that the personality of the brand and the message of the branding choices align.
-It’s very possible to make a complete misstep in branding — for instance if you have an organization called, “League to End the Use of the Color Pink in Branding” and then the logo is exclusively done in pink, people might wonder.
-Sure, maybe it’s ironic, but more likely it will be seen as a misstep in branding.
+It’s possible to make a complete misstep in branding — for instance if you have an organization called “League to End the Use of the Color Pink in Branding” and then the logo is exclusively done in pink, people might wonder.
+Sure, maybe it’s ironic, but more likely, it will be seen as a misstep in branding.

 Not all such misalignments are as blatantly obvious.
-Fonts can be difficult to peg — like any branding element or design choice, there’s an underlying psychology that colors show how the font is perceived and received by your audience.
+Fonts can be difficult to peg-like any branding element or design choice; there’s underlying psychology that colors show how the font is perceived and received by your audience.
 It’s important to do your research and make sure that the inherent message of the font lines up with the personality of the brand.

 Step Two: Check Your Competitors

 Another factor is the competition.
-Before you select a font, you need to know what your closest competitors are doing with their own business logos.
-This requires market research, which should be done as a matter of course before you open up a new venture anyway.
+Before selecting a font, you need to know what your closest competitors are doing with their own business logos.
+This requires market research, which should be done as a matter of course before opening up a new venture anyway.